 You are a good candidate if you are in good physical health, a non-smoker and realistic about the risks and results of a tear trough implant surgery in Philadelphia and the Main Line.
 If you are tired of a “hollow” appearance, have dark circles under your eyes and have large fat pockets in the lower eyelids, you can benefit from a tear trough implant.
 Excellent candidates have good skin elasticity.
 Let Dr. Morgenstern know if you have any pre-existing medical conditions.

 Complications are rare but can occur, including bad reaction to anesthesia, asymmetry of the eyes, bleeding, bruising, embolism, infection, numbness, scarring and swelling.

-Your recovery takes up to two weeks in which time you may feel some discomfort in the eye area, reduced sensation in the cheek and upper lip area and experience some swelling and bruising.
-Most people return to work after a week.
+Philadelphia tear trough implant patients generally return to work after a week.
+Recovery takes up to two weeks in which time you may feel some discomfort in the eye area, reduced sensation in the cheek and upper lip area and experience some swelling and bruising.
 Avoid wearing makeup for the first two weeks after surgery.
 It is helpful to keep your head elevated and use cold compresses for pain relief and bring swelling down.
 Daily activities are fine as long as you do not get involved in strenuous exercises.
 It can take up to a year for the swelling to completely heal but family and friends will not notice it after a couple of weeks.

 There are many great benefits of getting a tear trough implant in Philadelphia and the Main Line area: